Chloroprednisone

 Chloroprednisone is a topical glucocorticoid first reported in 1960.
 It is a chlorinated derivative of prednisone.
 The acetate ester prodrug, chloroprednisone 21-acetate, was sold under the brand name Topilan as an anti-inflammatory agent.

 There is little published about chloroprednisone.
-This may be due to limited activity topically because the skin lacks the necessary activating enzyme 11-Beta hydroxysteroid dehydrogenase.
+This may be due to limited activity topically because the skin lacks the necessary activating enzyme 11β-Hydroxysteroid dehydrogenase.
 Systemically, this agent's activity on glucocorticoid receptors may not have competed with agents like fludrocortisone or dexamethasone.